romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can an organization require two-factor authentication (2FA) for its members?
+Q: How can an organization require two-factor authentication (2FA) for its members?
 <details><summary>Show the answer</summary><p>

 - **Through the organization's security settings, by enabling the 'Require two-factor authentication' option**